ncatlab/nlab-content/pages/8/0/6/8/18608/content.md

 > [40:24](https://youtu.be/trxjCOmg8GY?t=2424) This is now my personal guess or, if you like, hints &lbrack;or&rbrack; suggestions.

 > [40:30](https://youtu.be/trxjCOmg8GY?t=2430) You can try a direct analytical assault.
-If you are a young man and brave and you have a long way into thre future, you can just get out your hammer and chisel and crack away.
+If you are a young man and brave and you have a long way into the future, you can just get out your hammer and chisel and crack away.

 > [40:47](https://youtu.be/trxjCOmg8GY?t=2447) Or you might think that you want something different.